timbussmann/timbussmann.github.io/_posts/2022-07-14-opentelemetry-with-xray.md

 ![AWS X-Ray trace details view](/assets/aws-trace-details-view.png)

+## Conclusion

-Compared to other OpenTelemetry tools, like [Jaeger](https://www.jaegertracing.io/) the X-Ray visualization is missing a lot of details.
+Compared to other OpenTelemetry tools, like [Jaeger](https://www.jaegertracing.io/) the X-Ray integration requires more effort and the visualization is missing a lot of details.
 E.g., it is not showing the different endpoints involved in a trace.
 There is likely further configuration and instrumentation required to use X-Rays capabilities fully, but other tools seem to be a step ahead with OpenTelemetry compatibility.